jfaure/Irie-lang/docs/tutorial.md

+# Tutorial
-An empty Irie file is devoid of bindings, you can `import imports/prelude` to bring some cpu instructions and basic functions into scope.
-We'll come back to this, but for now let's think of Irie as a theorem proover.
+An empty Irie file is devoid of bindings, you can `import imports/prelude` to bring cpu instructions and basic functions into scope.
+We'll look at the contents of prelude later, but for now let's think of Irie as a theorem proover.
+There are only 3 type constructors, each with a corresponding term level syntax for construction and elimination
+* `->` function type
+* `[]` sum type
+* `{}` product type

+## Type Annotations
+Type annotations are NEVER required, Irie always infers types for itself before checking the validity of any type annotations.
+Still, explicit annotations are useful:
+1. Documentation: Type signatures are usually easier to understand than function definitions.
+2. Clarity: Irie will re-use type aliases which tends to reduce the printed size of types.
+3. Restricting to a subtype of the (very general) inferred type (eg the inferred type for matching unconditionally: `_ => something` matches every single label possible)

+## Functions
+Eg. `f x y = x y` Here we see abstraction (introduce a function `f x y =` taking 2 args x and y), and application (eliminate a function by giving it an argument(s) `x y` function x called with y as argument)

+The semantics for application is β-reduction: All uses of a functions argument as defined in its abstraction are replaced by the argument given to it.
+Thus `test = f inc 1` is `inc 1`

 ## Label (introduce a sum type):
 ```